Skip to main content

 {

-if (!IsServer && IsOwner) //Only send an RPC to the server on the client that owns the NetworkObject that owns this NetworkBehaviour instance
+if (!IsServer && IsOwner) //Only send an RPC to the server from the client that owns the NetworkObject of this NetworkBehaviour instance

 {